dennisrcao/neural-stem-slicer/README.md

 # TO ADD:
+- naming convention change to - "Key - Title - BPM "
 - ✓ Drum Demux to kick, snare, cymbal, toms
+- ✓ Synth separation from "other" stem
 - [gonna use neuralnote] add midi layer parallel to the melody
 - make executable for drag and drop or double click